Today's Articles

 Many civil rights organizations rallied to the cause, vowing to carry on the march in Meredith's name to the state capital.
 The state committed to protecting the marchers.
 The Student Nonviolent Coordinating Committee (SNCC), the Southern Christian Leadership Conference (SCLC), the Mississippi Freedom Democratic Party (MFDP), the Congress of Racial Equality (CORE), and the Medical Committee for Human Rights (MCHR) took part, with Deacons for Defense and Justice from Louisiana providing armed protection.
 The different groups and leaders struggled over tactics and goals but cooperated in community organizing and voter registration.

-They registered more than 4,000 Blacks for voting in counties along the way.
+They registered more than 4,000 Blacks to vote in counties along the way.
 Some people marched briefly; others stayed through all the events; some national leaders took intermittent part.
-In addition, labor leader Walter Reuther and his wife May traveled from Chicago to march and brought ten bus full of union supporters.
+In addition, labor leader Walter Reuther and his wife May traveled from Chicago to march and brought ten buses full of union supporters.
 During the latter days of the march, Stokely Carmichael, the new chairman of SNCC, introduced the idea of Black Power to a broad audience.
 Rev. Martin Luther King Jr. participated and continued to attract admiring crowds; his leadership and reputation brought numerous people to see him, inspiring some to join the march.

 New Poem Each Day